-What do these Detox diets claim?
+What do these detox diets claim?

 There are various detox diet plans and they all have similar goals and that is to cleanse both your mind and body without necessarily trying to lose weight.
 Detox diets claim to increase energy levels, make you feel lighter and promote an overall sense of feeling clean and healthy as it gets rid of toxins that may be harmful to your body.
-These diets can make you think that this is a good way of getting rid of old unhealthy eating behaviour and get on track with a healthier eating plan.
+These diets can make you think that this is a good way of getting rid of old unhealthy eating behaviour and getting on track with a healthier eating plan.

-|Bear in mind that there is no scientific evidence that detox diets really provide any health benefit to individuals.|
+|Bear in mind that there is no scientific evidence that detox diets really provide any health benefit to individuals.

 Side effects of detox diets…